Volume Calculator

 Ellipsoid

-The volume of an ellipsoid is given as:
+The volume of an ellipsoid formula is:

 $$V_{ellipsoid}=\frac{4}{3}π abc$$